perfana/test-events-hello-world/README.md

 This event is an `isReadyForStartParticipant`.
 Only when this event reports back a `Go!` message, the event-scheduler is allowed to start.
-It will do so after waiting `helloInitialSleepSeconds` seconds.
+This plugin will sent a `Go!` message after waiting `helloInitialSleepSeconds` seconds.

 ## to try it out